olivergregorius/sun2000-rest/README.md

 ## Introduction

 sun2000-rest provides a RESTful interface for accessing the Sun2000 inverter metrics.
 This project uses the [sun2000_modbus](https://github.com/olivergregorius/sun2000_modbus)-library to connect to the Sun2000 inverter.
+Currently only read-access to the registers is implemented.

 ## Requirements